Emu: Profile and Information

 Share with your friends 🥹!

-It is a flightless bird and second-largest living bird by height after it’s ratite relative the ostrich, endemic to Australia where it is the largest native bird, and only extant member of the genus Dromaius.
+It is a flightless bird and the second-largest living bird by height after its ratite relative, the ostrich, endemic to Australia, where it is the largest native bird and only extant member of the genus Dromaius.

-Emu is known to be an important cultural icon in Australia, appearing on the coat of arm and various coins used in the country.
+Emu is an important cultural icon in Australia, appearing on the coat of arms and various coins used in the country.

 DomainEukaryota